bploetz/versionist/README.markdown

 If you attempt to specify more than one default version, an error will be thrown at startup.

+Note that when you configure a default API version, you will see the routes under your default version show up twice when running `rake routes`.
+This is due to the fact that Versionist adds another `scope` to your routes to handle the default case.
+Unfortunately `rake routes` does not show you enough contextual information to be able to differentiate the two, but this is the expected behavior.

 ### Rails Route :defaults Hash